Call Our Hotline:(888) 313-7137

 The word “meerschaum” is actually German and, roughly translated, means “sea” (meer) “foam” (schaum).
 Meerschaum is composed of the fossilized remains of microscopic sea creatures that died and came to rest on the seafloor during the Paleocene and Eocene periods as many as 50 million years ago.
 Over time those remains were compressed by successive layers of oceanic debris and finally pushed upward and exposed for harvesting by the unbelievable forces of plate tectonics that are so active in Asia Minor even today.

-The meerschaum that you hold in your hand as well as most of the rest of the world’s meerschaum (“sepiolite” is it’s technical name) is harvested today from more than 4,000 mines spread out across the plains of Turkey.
+The meerschaum that you hold in your hand as well as most of the rest of the world’s meerschaum is harvested today from more than 4,000 mines spread out across the plains of Turkey.
 Meerschaum mining is an ancient craft and there are Turkish families that have been engaged in little else for centuries.
 Though the first meerschaum pipe dates back some 300 years ancient cultures in Asia Minor and the Middle East have used meerschaum for thousands of years to make incense burners.

 Turning Sea Foam into Meerschaum Pipes